material-motion/material-motion/starmap/specifications/streams/MotionObservable-core-animation.md

 This is the engineering specification for `MotionObservable` support for Core Animation.

+**This feature specification is targeted to the iOS platform alone**.

 ## Overview

 Core Animation makes use of what is called *the render server*.
 The render server is an iOS-wide